interpretml/interpret-community/README.md

 # <a name="intro"></a>

 # Overview of Interpret-Community
-Interpret-Community extends [Interpret](https://github.com/interpretml/interpret) repository, incorporates further community developed and experimental interpretability techniques and functionalities for using machine learning interpretability in real world scenarios.
-Interpret-Community makes it very easy for users to extend [Interpret](https://github.com/interpretml/interpret), adding their experimental techniques (or functionalities), and perform comparative analysis to evaluate their brand new capabilities.
+Interpret-Community extends [Interpret](https://github.com/interpretml/interpret) repository, incorporates further community developed and experimental interpretability techniques and functionalities that are designed to enable interpretability for real world scenarios.
+Interpret-Community enables adding new experimental techniques (or functionalities), and performing comparative analysis to evaluate them.

 Interpret-Community

-1. Actively incorporates innovative experimental interpretability techniques, and allows for further expansion by researchers and data scientists
+1. Actively incorporates innovative experimental interpretability techniques and allows for further expansion by researchers and data scientists
-3. Applies optimizations to make it possible to run interpretability techniques on real-world datasets at scale
+2. Applies optimizations to make it possible to run interpretability techniques on real-world datasets at scale
-4. Provides improvements such as the capability to "reverse the feature engineering pipeline" to provide model insights in terms of the original raw features rather than engineered features
+3. Provides improvements such as the capability to "reverse the feature engineering pipeline" to provide model insights in terms of the original raw features rather than engineered features
-5. Provides interactive and exploratory visualizations to empower data scientists to gain significant insight into their data
+4. Provides interactive and exploratory visualizations to empower data scientists to gain meaningful insight into their data

 # <a name="try"></a>